husky-dev/husky-landing/content/cv/index.en.md

 **Links:** [Website](http://getpando.com/)

-Pando is a device, based on Raspberry Pi, that can be connected to a screen to customize the content displayed on it through a web panel.
-The device also includes a WiFi module that scans the surrounding environment and analyzes the number of active devices in its vicinity.
-Its primary applications are in shops and shopping centers.
+Pando is a device built on Raspberry Pi that enables users to customize the content displayed on a connected screen via a web panel.
+Equipped with a WiFi module, the device scans its surroundings and analyzes the quantity of active devices in its proximity.
+Pando's primary usage is in retail spaces like shops and shopping centers.

-I was responsible for writing the code to control the device and creating a web-based control panel using AngularJS.
-The Raspberry Pi, being relatively underpowered for media operations, posed some challenges.
-Playing content in a browser led to video glitches and freezes, necessitating optimization of the Raspbian operating system for improved media playback.
+My responsibility in this project involved writing the device control code and developing a web-based control panel using AngularJS.
+However, the Raspberry Pi, with its relatively limited power for media operations, presented certain challenges.
+Attempting to play content in a browser resulted in video glitches and freezes, which called for optimizing the Raspbian operating system to enhance media playback.

-Another challenge was updating the device's firmware.
-We needed to prevent any new updates from breaking the device and rendering it inoperative, as this would require us to manually download the new firmware onto all customer devices.
-As a result, special attention was devoted to the update process.
-We devised a system that downloads and runs new firmware, but reverts to the previous version in case of critical errors.
+Updating the device's firmware also posed a challenge.
+It was crucial to ensure that new updates did not compromise the functionality of the device, as this would necessitate the manual installation of new firmware on all customer devices.
+Consequently, we paid special attention to the update process.
+We established a system that downloads and runs new firmware but automatically reverts to the prior version in the event of critical errors.

 **Results:** the project was finalized and successfully launched.